zt-x/Yahboom_BalanceCar_DOC_en/source/Battery voltage(Battery).md

 Initialized battery voltage measurement library

 #### Get_Battery_Volotage(void)
-*Note: Yahboom STM32 The output range of the power supply voltage output of a balanced car is roughly between 8.5 and 12.5V*
+*Note: The power supply voltage output range of the Yahboom Self-balancing Robot is roughly between 8.5~12.5v*

 Get the actual battery voltage before voltage<br>
 The actual measurement value is a little lower than the value calculated<br>